Canto-Network/docs/user-guides/staking.md

 # Staking

-Staking, also known as delegating, is the process of locking up your $CANTO tokens for a period of time to contribute to the security of the Canto network.
+Staking, also known as delegating, is the process of locking up your CANTO tokens for a period of time to contribute to the security of the Canto network.

-In exchange for locking up your tokens, you'll earn rewards in the form of additional $CANTO, as well as voting power for governance proposals.
+In exchange for locking up your tokens, you'll earn rewards in the form of additional CANTO, as well as voting power for governance proposals.

 {% hint style="warning" %}
 Staked tokens are subject to a **21 day unbonding period**.
-If you decide to unstake $CANTO, you will have to wait 21 days before it returns to your wallet.
+If you decide to unstake CANTO, you will have to wait 21 days before it returns to your wallet.
 {% endhint %}

 ## How to Stake

-Follow these steps to stake your $CANTO:
+Follow these steps to stake your CANTO:

 1. Navigate to [**v2.canto.io/staking**](https://canto.io/staking) and connect your wallet.
 2. Click on the "all validators" tab to see a list of network validators:\